On subgroups of Brin-Thompson groups $nV$: Introduction

 {\bf Organization of the paper:}

-For the rest of the paper, we define Brin-Thompson groups $nV$ and provide a description of the combinatorial interpretation of the group elements in Section \ref{Sec:Preliminaries}.
+For the rest of the paper, we define Brin-Thompson groups $nV$ and provide a description for the combinatorial interpretation of the group elements in Section \ref{Sec:Preliminaries}.
 In Section \ref{Sec:Torsion}, we study torsion elements, torsion subgroups and we prove Theorem \ref{Thm:Main1}.
 In Section \ref{Sec:Roots}, we focus on infinite order elements and prove Theorem \ref{Thm:Main2}.
-We leave a few comments for future direction in Section \ref{Sec:Future}.